Foreclosure In Mortgage Qualification Lending Guidelines

 If homeowner had a prior short sale and the mortgage payments as well as all other payments have been timely in the past 12 months preceding the short sale, there is no waiting period requirements.
 If a married couple has a foreclosure and one spouse is on title but not on the note, the borrower not on the note is not subject to any waiting period requirements.

 VA Loans have shorter waiting period requirements after foreclosure, deed in lieu of foreclosure, short sale.

-- The Gustan Cho Team at USA Mortgage does not have any overlays on VA Loans
+- Gustan Cho Associates at Loan Cabin Inc. does not have any overlays on VA Loans

-- VA borrowers with credit scores of 580 and approve/eligible per Automated Underwriting System findings can qualify for VA Loans with The Gustan Cho Team at USA Mortgage
+- VA borrowers with credit scores of 580 and approve/eligible per Automated Underwriting System findings can qualify for VA Loans with The Gustan Cho Team at Loan Cabin Inc.

 - No debt to income ratio requirements on VA Loans: We just go off AUS Findings